pfichtner/virtualavr/README.md

     ws.close()
 ```
-For the complete python example see https://github.com/Ardulink/Firmware/tree/main/tests
+For a complete python example see https://github.com/pfichtner/virtualavr/tree/main/demo/python

 # What's inside?
 How does it work?